 In particular for business relationships with parties from Eastern states (Russia, states from the ex-Soviet Union, China).
-The SCC was recognized in the 1970's by the United States and the Soviet Union as a neutral center for the resolution of East West trade disputes.
-China recognized the SCC as a forum for resolving international disputes around the same time.
+The SCC was recognised in the 1970's by the United States and the Soviet Union as a neutral center for the resolution of East West trade disputes.
+China recognised the SCC as a forum for resolving international disputes around the same time.

-"Any dispute, controversy or claim arising out of or in connection with this contract, or the breach, termination or invalidity thereof, shall be finally settled by arbitration in accordance with the Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce.
+"Any dispute, controversy or claim arising out of or in connection with this contract, or the breach, termination or invalidity thereof, shall be finally settled by arbitration in accordance with the Arbitration Rules of the SCC Arbitration Institute.